croquet/croquet-video-demo/README.md

 ## AssetManager (assetManager.js)

 A stripped-down version of Croquet's general asset manager.
 Takes care of sharing the mp4 files through Croquet's default storage server.
-Note that the existing app works by supplying the entire video content to the `Video2DView` as an ObjectURL (https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL), _not_ by streaming.
+Note that the existing app works by supplying the entire video content to the `Video2DView` as an [ObjectURL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL), _not_ by streaming.

 ## SyncedVideoModel (video.js)